 The earliest eligible age for filing for social security is 62, with approximately a 20% reduction in benefits.
-If you are a widow or widower and have not remarried you can be eligible for benefits on your late spouses account.
-Generally the amount is less than a man would collect on his own, and therefore not often filed for.
-Widows on the other hand can often receive more funds by filing at 60 on their late husbands benefits than they would collect waiting until 62 or 65 based upon their own earnings.
-At 65 those who paid into Social Security are eligible to file for full benefits if you were born before 1938.
-Those born thereafter are subject to an incremental rise in the age until eventually filers will have to be 70 to receive "full" benefits.
+If you are a widow or widower and have not remarried, you can be eligible for benefits on your late spouse's account.
+Generally, the amount is less than one would collect on his/her own, and therefore not often filed.
+Widows, on the other hand, can often receive more funds by filing at 60 on their late husband's benefits than if they were to wait until 62 or 65 based upon their own earnings.
+At 65, those who paid into Social Security are eligible to file for full benefits if you were born before 1938.
+Those born after that are subject to an incremental rise in the age until eventually, filers will have to be 70 to receive "full" benefits.
 (Does not apply to widows or widowers who may be eligible to survivor benefits, and to underage survivor dependents.)
 In order to collect, you must file at your local social security office.

 Before retirement, you should be receiving every year an annual Personal Benefits and Earnings Statement from the Social Security Administration.
 If you are not, request one or several statements with different ages for retirement as long as they are each submitted on a separate form.
 Do this by calling 1.800.772.1213 or by downloading the form.
 If you dispute their record of earnings it can be dealt with well ahead of filing for benefits.

-If you file for early social security between age 62 and 65, your earnings test exemption is $11,520 per year (2003 figure).
+If you file for early social security between age 62 and 65, your earnings test exemption is $17,640 per year (2019 figure; refer here for future and historic rates).
 That means you may be able to earn up to that amount in a calendar year without forfeiting any of your social security check amount.
 Special rules apply in the initial year you retire that may affect that number.
-If you continue to work after you file for social security, social security will continue to be deducted from your wages, or owing from 1099 income earned as an independent consultant.
+If you continue to work after you file for social security, social security will continue to be deducted from your wages, or 1099 income earned as an independent consultant.
 These additional social security payments made into the system may make you eligible for higher payments from social security in subsequent years.

 The Social Security Administration also handles Social Security Disability Insurance Benefits, Disabled Widows'/Widowers' Benefits, Divorced Disabled Spouse Benefits and Supplemental Security Income as well as several other benefits.
 Medicare eligibility is automatic if you file for social security benefits at 65.
-If you neglect to file at 65, and are not employed by a government agency you may be penalized with higher payments when you do file.
+See our Medicare Resource Center for in-depth information.
+If you neglect to file at 65 and are not employed by a government agency you may be penalized with higher payments when you do file.
 Medicaid (Medical in California) is handled through state welfare offices.

 Social Security and Disability

-Social Security Disability benefits may be available to workers of any age who meet specific criteria, and who are disabled by reason of a medical problem which prevents return to past relevant work and who are only capable of some limited other kinds of work.
+Social Security Disability benefits may be available to workers of any age who meet specific criteria, and who are disabled because of a medical problem which prevents a return to past relevant work and who are only capable of some limited other kinds of work.
 Supplemental Security Income, SSI, may be available to persons who have never worked or who have not worked in recent years.
-There are resource limitations connected with the receipt of SSI and these should be investigated.
+There are resource limitations connected with the receipt of SSI, and these should be investigated.

 A disabled worker considering filing for early retirement with reduced Social Security retirement benefits at age 62, may want to seek counseling.
 If they can qualify for Social Security Disability benefits, rather than filing early for retirement benefits, they could qualify for Medicare coverage in two years, at the age of 64.
 An early retiree on Social Security is not eligible for Medicare until age 65.